top of page

 4 cloves garlic, minced fine

-1 pasilla chili, soaked overnight
+1 pasilla chilli, soaked overnight

 1 red bell pepper, seeded and diced into small pieces